HoldenLab/micromorph/README.md

 # Installation

+If you are using conda, you can generate an environment suitable for micromorph use by running

+`conda create -n micromorph python==3.12`

-If you only want to use the python package, you can install it by running
+After that, if you only want to use the python package, you can install it by running

 `pip install micromorph`